scale-it/algo-builder/docs/guide/deployer.md

     await deployer.deployASA("ASA-1", {...});
     await deployer.deployASA("ASA-2", {...});

-To deploy an ASA you must have `asa.yaml` file in `assets` folder.
+To deploy an ASA you may have `asa.yaml` file in `assets` folder.
 Head to the [ASA Definition File Spec](https://paper.dropbox.com/doc/Algorand-builder-specs-Vcdp0XNngizChyUWvFXfs#:uid=077585002872354521007982&h2=ASA-Definition-File) to learn more.

+To deploy an ASA without `asa.yaml`, you can use:

+    const asaDef = {
+      total: 10000,
+      decimals: 0,
+      defaultFrozen: false,
+      unitName: "SLV",
+      url: "url",
+      metadataHash: "12312442142141241244444411111133",
+      note: "note"
+    };
+    await deployer.deployASADef("silver-122", asaDef, {...});

 #### Deploying ASA with custom parameters